digipolisantwerp/antwerp-ui_angular/packages/code-snippet/lib/README.md

 - and the [corresponding angular2 npm package](https://www.npmjs.com/package/angular2-highlight-js).
 - the [Marker npm package](https://www.npmjs.com/package/marked)

-The code-snippet component relies on highlight.JS and needs to be installed manually.
+The code-snippet component relies on highlight.JS which needs to be installed manually.
 (We used and tested version 9.10.0)

 How to use [highlight.js](https://highlightjs.org/usage/)